Jarred Kelenic Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, the fifth-worst in MLB.
+- The pitching staff for the Rockies has a collective eight K/9, the fifth-worst in the league.

-- The Rockies have the 24th-ranked team ERA across all MLB pitching staffs (5.26).
+- The Rockies' 5.28 team ERA ranks 26th across all league pitching staffs.

-- Rockies pitchers combine to rank 20th in baseball in home runs allowed (18 total, 1.4 per game).
+- Rockies pitchers combine to surrender 19 total home runs at a rate of 1.4 per game (to rank 19th in the league).

-- Gomber (0-2) gets the start for the Rockies, his third of the season.
+- The Rockies will send Feltner (0-1) to make his third start of the season.

-- His most recent time out was on Sunday against the Washington Nationals, when the lefty threw 4 2/3 innings, surrendering five earned runs while giving up seven hits.
+- His last appearance came on Sunday against the Washington Nationals, when the right-hander tossed five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.